The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 21) Slow-Cooker Beef And Barley Soup

-Cut the beef chuck into 1-inch cubes, 1.5 pounds worth, and season with salt and pepper.
-Sear in a skillet with a bit of oil for 4-5 minutes on each side.
-Look for a deep crust to form on at least two sides of each cube.
-Add to the slow cooker: 3/4 cup of pearl barley, 2 chopped carrots, 2 chopped celery stalks, 1 diced onion, 4 chopped garlic cloves, 6 cups of beef broth, 1 cup of red wine (optional, but adds flavor), 2 tablespoons of tomato paste, 2 bay leaves, 1 teaspoon of dried thyme, and some salt.
+Chuck the beef into 1-inch pieces, that is 1.5 pounds, and season with salt and pepper.
+Sear in a skillet with a little oil for 4-5 minutes and look for a deep crust to form at least on two sides of each cube.
+Add to the slow cooker 3/4 cup of pearl barley, 2 chopped carrots, 2 chopped stalks of celery, 1 diced onion, 4 chopped garlic cloves, 6 cups of beef broth, 1 cup of red wine (this is optional but it adds to the flavor), 2 tablespoons of tomato paste, 2 bay leaves, 1 teaspoon of dried thyme, and a pinch of salt.
 Cook on LOW for 7-8 hours.
-It is finished when the beef pulls apart with a spoon and the barley is tender and plump, not mushy.
-Remove any fat from the surface before serving.
-Top with chopped parsley. \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n Swap: Mushrooms (sliced cremini, 8 ounces) added with the vegetables make it earthier.
-Stew meat is similar to chuck, but can be a bit drier so be more aggressive with the browning.
+It is done when the beef pulls apart with a spoon and the barley is tender and plump but not mushy.
+Before serving remove any fat that has risen to the surface.
+Top with chopped parsley. \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n \n\n With the vegetables, swap in eight ounces of sliced cremini mushrooms for an earthier flavor.
+Be careful with browning the stew meat as it is similar to chuck but can be a little drier and therefore requires a more aggressive approach.

 22) Sweet Potato And Black Bean Stew